Sharpe Ratio Definition

 This ratio can be improved by various fund managers attempting to boost their apparent risk-adjusted returnRisk-adjusted ReturnRisk-adjusted return is a strategy for measuring and analyzing investment returns in which financial, market, credit, and operational risks are evaluated and adjusted so that an individual may decide whether the investment is worthwhile given all of the risks to the capital invested., which can be executed as below:

 - Increasing the Time Duration to be measured: This will result in a lesser probability of volatility.
 For instance, the annualized standard deviation of daily returns is generally higher than of weekly returns, which in turn is higher than that of the monthly returns.
 Greater the time duration, clearer picture one has to exclude any one-off factors which can impact the overall performance.

 - Compounding of the monthly returns but computing the standard deviation, excluding this recently calculated compounded monthly return.

-- Eliminating Extreme returns: Too high or too low returns can increase the reported standard deviation of any portfolio since it is distance from the average.
+- Eliminating Extreme returns: Too high or too low returns can increase the reported standard deviation of any portfolio since it is the distance from the average.
 In such a case, a fund manager may choose to eliminate the extreme ends (best and the worst) monthly returns each year to reduce the standard deviation and affect the results since such a one-off situation can impact the overall average.

 Ex-Ante and Ex-Post Sharpe Ratio

-- Ex-ante sharpe ratio predictions are simple estimate patterns after observations of past performance of similar investment activities.
+- Ex-ante Sharpe ratio predictions are simple to estimate patterns after observations of the past performance of similar investment activities.

 - The Ex-post Sharpe Ratio measures how high the returns were, versus how varied those returns were over a given time period.
 More specifically, it is the ratio of the differential returns ( the difference between the returns on investment and a benchmark investment) versus the historical variability (standard deviation) of those returns.